 We have always been attracted to birds and love to watch them in nature as they appear so carefree, gracefully moving in the sky, displaying their variety of colors and sizes.
 Their natural beauty amazes us at their creation.

-However, we have learned so little about their proper care.
-There is no other species (except reptiles) that has inadequate health care.
-As caretakers, we spend hundreds of dollars on cages, food ,toys, and a wide variety of care products without ever fully determining the needs of these feathered individuals.
-In the last thirty years, the advances in avian care has dramatically increased.
-Despite these advances, many still put seed and water out and buy them toys.
+However, little is known about their proper care in captivity.
+Truly they are a species which has inadequate health care.
+As caretakers, hundreds of dollars on cages, food, toys, and a wide variety of care products may be spent without ever fully determining their physical requirements for captivity.
+In the last thirty years, the advances in avian medicine haves dramatically increased.
+Despite these advances, many owners still put just seed and water out for nutrition and buy them toysfor amusement.

-Potentially long lives of bids are shortened due to poor nutrition, neglect, and illness.
-Still others survive in a poor quality of health, their caretakers being totally unaware until it is too late.
+The Results: The potentially long lives of birds are greatly shortened due to poor nutrition, neglect and illness while others survive in a poor health quality, their owners being totally unaware of a problem until it is too late.

 How do we change this?
 Learn about: